rishikesanr/Sports-Prediction-Analytics/README.md

 Model 4 - Ensemble of Model 1,2, and 3

-A microservices to be followed for the prodcut implementation(MongoDB, PostgresSQL, Streamlit (UI), Grafana(MLOps), and Airflow for autmoating real time dashboards).
+A microservices to be followed for the prodcut implementation(MongoDB, PostgresSQL, Streamlit (UI), Grafana(MLOps), and Airflow for autmoating jobs before games for insightful dashboards).

 #### Application Customer Observability and MLOps in Grafana